nexy7574/nio-bot/README.md

 * Both: `nio-bot[cli,e2ee]`
 * Development dependencies: `nio-bot[dev]`

 Please note that `e2ee` uses `olm`, which depends on `libolm`.
 You can likely install this though your system package manager.
+To install the `dev` extra (for developing niobot itself), you will additionally need cmake, gcc, g++, python devel, and rustc.

 ## Features

-Nio-Bot is built on the solid client library, [matrix-nio](https://pypi.org/project/matrix-nio).
-This means that you get the full experience of a
-Matrix client, with the added benefit of being able to easily create bots.
+Nio-Bot extends [matrix-nio](https://pypi.org/project/matrix-nio), sitting on top of it, and simply providing a unified command interface, honing the base client to be more suited to bots and other automated applications.

 Nio-Bot comes with a whole host of features to help make your development experience as easy as possible.
 Some features include, but are not limited to:

 * A powerful commands framework (Modules, aliases, checks, easy extensibility)
 * Custom argument parser support